aidmax/terraform-gcp-k8s/README.md

    connect and have sudo privileges on any instance within the project.
 2. Create a custom CentOS-7 image with pre-installed Docker and Kubernetes packages using Ansible playbook.
-3. Spin up a Kubernetes cluster based on the image in single master mode with 2 worker nodes.
+3. Spin up a bunch of compute instances and provision a minimal viable Kubernetes cluster based on that image.
+Cluster creation is done in single master mode with 2 workers using [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) utility.

 ### Costs
 For `us-central1` region monthly preemtible price is: